 He thought about how he’d ended up before the rat traitor of a therapist in the first place.
 He’d done a presentation on the ethical implications of the LatinX Evacuation Program and made some controversial statements about the six million people currently residing in the evacuation camps, with more and more cattle trucks arriving daily.
 While defending himself against the onslaught of patriotic ridicule, he had raised his voice, which had labeled him as having potential anger issues.
 He’d been sent to the councilor, who sent him to a therapist, who sent him and their notes to a psychiatrist, who had him interned.

 Just like that, like father like son, he was to be cured.
 His father hated the cure.
 That was all he knew.
 He was barely old enough to remember when his father had chugged a bottle of sleeping pills.
-He just knew the note said that he could suffer the emptiness of a clear mind any longer.
+He just knew the note said that he couldn’t suffer the emptiness of a clear mind any longer.

 His father could not stand only speaking out loud to other people.
 He needed his own thoughts.
 His mother cursed him.
 Hired an editor to remove him from all family photos.
 Cursed his selfishness and his need to speak to himself like some kind of perverted freak.

 Andrew knew that even if they let him go, he would never be the same.
 He would never exchange words within his own mind again.
 It had been a wonderful pastime.
 He had imagined other worlds and other times, spoken to historical figures and his idols, and even his dead father.
 He had imagined being interviewed by the personalities on television, imagined being ambassador to another world, he had climbed the steps of the lost forum of Rome while it still bustled with shoppers in leather sandals and togas.

 He credited his success in school, up until now, to this ever-present voice in his head.
 It walked him through problems step by step, explaining things more clearly than the professor.